 C-1.
-MAGNETIC TAPE UNIT, MODEL 9246A
+MAGNETIC TAPE UNIT, MODEL 9246P

-This unit is comprised of two major subcomponents: (a) the tape transport with its own power supply and Manual Control Unit, and (b) the tape electronic unit with the PX10 Power Supply and an Auxiliary Control Unit.
-The Magnetic Tape Unit, Model 9246A, 92461A or 92462A is the fundamental component of the magnetic tape system.
-One to eight of these units are operated in conjunction with a Magnetic Tape Control Unit, Model 9248, 92481, or 92482 and a Buffer Interlace Unit, Model 9121, for input/output operations with an SDS 900 Series Computer.
+This unit is comprised of two major subcomponents: (a) the tape transport with its own power supply and (b) the tape electronic unit with the PX10 Power Supply.
+A Control Unit contains controls and indicators for these subcomponents.
+The Magnetic Tape Unit, Model 9246P, 92461P or 92462P is the fundamental component of the magnetic tape system.
+One to eight of these units are operated in conjunction with a Magnetic Tape Control Unit, Model 9248, 92481 or 92482, and a Buffer Interlace Unit, Model 9121 for input/output operations with an SDS 900 Series Computer.
 A second group of one to eight Magnetic Tape Units, a second Magnetic Tape Control Unit, a Y Buffer (Model 9120) and a Buffer Interlace Unit are required to form an extended Magnetic Tape System.

 C-2.
-MAGNETIC TAPE CONTROL UNIT, MODEL 9248, 92481 or 92482
+MAGNETIC TAPE CONTROL UNIT, MODEL 9248